DerickEddington/nixos-config/README.md

 - ZFS for all file-systems including the `/` and the `/boot`, giving volume management and snapshot backups.

-- Mirror ZFS pools on dual SSDs, giving redundancy, fault tolerance, and high-performance striped reading.
+- Mirror ZFS pools on dual (or more) SSDs, giving redundancy, fault tolerance, and high-performance striped reading.

 - Mirror EFI system partitions, allowing booting from either in case one fails.

-- Striped dual swap partitions, for high performance.
+- Multiple swap partitions, one per drive, not mirrored, for high-performance striped writing and reading.

 - Very minimal system state, allowing entire installation to be more easily reproduced.